-Looking for a no-salt bread recipe for the bread machine?
-This recipe makes salt-free bread that has a great texture.
+Looking for a low-salt bread recipe for the bread machine?
+This recipe makes low-salt bread that has a great texture.
 AND you don’t need a special setting of your bread machine to make it.

-I didn’t think it would be possible to make a no-salt bread in the bread machine.
+I didn’t think it would be possible to make a low-salt bread in the bread machine.
 I was wrong!
 The bread’s texture is great.
 It’s soft, but firm.

 I will say that the taste is rather bland because of the lack of salt.